ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

      Globally Scoped DNS Node Names"
                  registry

-12. Security Considerations
+11. Security Considerations

    This section discusses security issues and possible remediations (where available) for DMARC.

-12.1.
+11.1.
 Authentication Methods

    Security considerations from the authentication methods used by DMARC are incorporated here by reference.

-12.2.
+Gustafsson (ed), et al.    Expires 14 May 2021                 [Page 35]

+Internet-Draft                  DMARCbis                   November 2020

+11.2.
 Attacks on Reporting URIs

    URIs published in DNS TXT records are well-understood possible targets for attack.
 Specifications such as [RFC1035] and [RFC2142]